swaptacular/swpt_accounts/README.md

 from the project's
 [Dockerfile](https://github.com/epandurski/swpt_accounts/blob/master/Dockerfile).

-In order to work, containers started from the generated docker image should have access to the following services:
+Containers started from the generated docker image must have access to the following services:

-* A running PostgreSQL server instance, which holds all the data.
+* A PostgreSQL server instance, which stores all the data.

-* A running RabbitMQ server instance, which acts as a broker for [Swaptacular Messaging Protocol](https://epandurski.github.io/swaptacular/protocol.pdf) messages.
-There must be at least 4 RabbitMQ exchanges configured on the server instance:
+* A RabbitMQ server instance, which acts as a broker for [Swaptacular Messaging Protocol](https://epandurski.github.io/swaptacular/protocol.pdf) messages.
+At least 4 RabbitMQ exchanges should be configured on the this server instance:

    1. `to_creditors` exchange: for messages that must be send to the creditors agents.
-The routing key that the container sets, will represent the creditor ID as hexadecimal.
+The routing key will represent the creditor ID as hexadecimal.
 For example, for creditor ID equal to 2, the routing key will be "00.00.00.00.00.00.00.02".

    2. `to_debtors` exchange: for messages that must be send to the debtors agents.
-The routing key that the container sets, will represent the debtor ID as hexadecimal.
+The routing key will represent the debtor ID as hexadecimal.
 For example, for debtor ID equal to -2, the routing key will be "ff.ff.ff.ff.ff.ff.ff.fe".

    3. `to_coordinators` exchange: for messages that must be send to the transfer coordinators.
 Different types of transfer